Demand Letters – Effective January 1, 2013

 - The date(s) on which the alleged interference occurred; and

-- , as the letter may only state that the property owner, landlord or tenant “may be civilly liable.”
+- No requests or demands for money or an offer or agreement to accept money+, as the letter may only state that the property owner, landlord or tenant “may be civilly liable.”

 Additionally, attorneys sending demand letters must also submit a copy of their letter to both the California State Bar and the California Commission on Disability Access.
 The State Bar will review these letters to ensure compliance with the new standards.
 The CCDA will review the nature of claims being asserted, including publishing a top-10 list of violations.